 The healthiest people on the planet live around the Mediterranean sea.
 Amongst other things, it's the olive oil benefits that they enjoy.
-Your recipe for tabouli tabouleh uses extra virgin olive oil, the only kind to use unless you are cooking.
+Your recipe for tabouli tabouleh uses extra virgin, the only kind to use unless you are cooking.

 Soured milk products like yoghurt, unsweetened, of course, contribute too, and perhaps also the midday siesta.
 Do you take a ten minute power nap after lunch?
 You should.

 I alluded above to include the pulp of your lemon.
 Why?
 There is so much extra nutrition in that pulp as you can see here at this orange juice page.
 OJ is junk food!
 Orange juice facts ... applies to lemons too, obviously.

 Better still try making your recipe for tabouli tabouleh with limes; it's always good to experiment with different herbs and spices and why not the citrus too?

 Why a page on recipe for tabouli tabouleh on a chiropractic help site, you may be thinking?
 It's simple really; inflammation in the body inhibits the body's response to our adjustments.
 All the phytosterols in the olive oil, lemon juice, parsley and mint reduce the temperature in your joints and muscles.